NavigationContentFooter

 You can decide in which region to enable the alert manager and your preconfigured alerts.
 You can also choose the regions in which to create your data types, data sources, and tokens.

-Retention or data retention refers to the duration for which data, such as metrics, logs, or traces, is stored before being automatically deleted.
+Retention or data retention refers to the duration for which the data (metrics, logs, and traces) pushed to Cockpit (by Scaleway products or yourself) is stored before being automatically deleted.
 Retention allows you to manage the lifecycle of your Scaleway and custom data by selecting storage periods that align with your needs.

 The minimum and maximum retention periods for each data source type are as follows: